TamarCN/HadasimTest-ExerciseOne/README.md

 # HadasimTest-ExerciseOne

 # Projet description
+This project reads from a files the most common names and their level of frequency and a list of identical names.
+It reads them into a Dictionaries and sends them to a function that merge the identical names.
+This function create a list of lists, and any list within the main list keeps the identical names.
-This project read from a file the most common names and their level of frequency, it also read a list of identical names, the system returns as output the record of the names and their true frequency.
+After the merging the system calls to a function that sums the total number of occurrences per name. the system returns as output the record of the names and their true frequency.

 The files should be located in the next path: "D:\Files", with the names: Names, Synonyms.

 # Example
 The input files will look like this: